April 14, 2011

 the box set of which I had given her as a Christmas gift. )

-When I returned to New Zealand, Sarah and I knew we dug each other.
-We continued with the emailing for a good long time after that, before she eventually moved to New Zealand to be with me.
+When I returned to New Zealand, we knew we dug each other.
+We continued with the emailing for a good long time after that before Sarah eventually moved to New Zealand to be with me.
 During this long-distance relationship, we tended to invent lots of ways to amuse ourselves.

-For my 28th birthday, a giant box showed up at my apartment from New York.
+For one of my birthdays, a giant box showed up at his apartment from New York.
 In it were these books:

 Not knowing what they were, I lifted the top one out of the box and opened it, to find this: